-Although laparoscopic PS surgery doesn’t leave much damage at first, by school age the probes leave scars that may have become navel-like pits on the abdomen: as someone has commented, “My belly looks as if it’s taken a shrapnel hit”.
+Although laparoscopic PS surgery doesn’t leave much damage at first, by school age the probes often leave scars that may have become navel-like pits on the abdomen: as someone has commented, “My belly looks as if it’s taken a shrapnel hit”.

-Reports from several developed but non-English speaking countries show that over 80% of PS babies will actually respond to medical treatment with the drug atropine or now Ranitidine which relaxes the pylorus muscle until the baby’s growth takes its own care of PS.
+Reports from several developed but non-English speaking countries show that over 80% of PS babies will actually respond to medical treatment with the drug atropine (or now Ranitidine or similar) which relaxes the pylorus muscle until the baby’s growth takes its own care of PS.
 Although medical drug treatment takes a little coaching of the parents and a course of several weeks, it is safe and non-traumatic for both the parents and the baby… and the surgery option can always be taken up if necessary.

 One of my blog’s “messages” is that medical treatment should be the first option offered for all PS babies older than 3 weeks.
 It will very likely avoid inflicting the trauma of surgery on the parents and their little one.
-If unsuccessful, surgery remains as a safe second best option.
+If unsuccessful, surgery remains as a safe second option.
 In countries where this is policy, it is just as safe as the surgeons of the Western world’s preference for the scalpel.